nicktohzyu/intelBot/intelbot.md

 confirmation dialogue

 ### /waitTime
-get number of participants ahead of them in the queue, and expected waiting time
+get number of participants ahead of them in the queue, and expected waiting time (also mention which station they're queueing for)

 ## for station masters:
 these commands can only be used in an authorized group chat (corresponding to a station)